 By Martin Giles

-The reporting is sequential with reports added each day of the trial.
+The reporting of this case is sequential with reports added each day of the trial.

 Warning: This article contains details that some people might find distressing